CZ-NIC/knot-resolver/manager/README.md

 pyenv install 3.9.1
-poetry env use $(pyenv which python) poetry install yarn install # or "npm install"
+poetry env use $(pyenv which python) poetry install npm install # or "yarn install"
 ```

 With this environment, **everything else should just work**.
 You can run the same checks the CI runs, all commands listed bellow should pass.